swiss-ai-center/a-guide-to-mlops/docs/concept.md

 - **Model drift**: Machine learning models can experience drift over time due to changing data or updates.
 MLOps aids in detecting and managing model drift, enabling timely adjustments to maintain model accuracy and effectiveness.
 - **Security**: Machine learning models are vulnerable to attacks, and protecting them is paramount.
 MLOps incorporates security measures to safeguard models from malicious actors and ensure data privacy and integrity.
 TODO: We don't speak much about this in the current guide, is that right?
 It is covered in the PR reviews and such I guess?

-TODO: Should we add the challenge "Monitoring in production" here?
+[//]: # "TODO: Should we add the challenge "Monitoring in production" here?"

 By addressing these challenges, MLOps accelerates the development and deployment of machine learning models while enhancing their overall quality and performance in production environments.

-TODO: Add an illustration to display the different challenges by bricks?
+[//]: # "TODO: Add an illustration to display the different challenges by bricks?"

 ## Why would MLOps be useful for you?